micheleguderzo/cross-sectional-analysis-on-rental-house-prices-in-warsaw/README.md

 ## 📊 Dataset

-The dataset was collected from [Kaggle.com](https://www.kaggle.com/), consisting of **housing rental listings** in Warsaw in 2021.
-The dataset was cleaned and prepared before the analysis.
-Variables with missing or inconsistent values were handled, and categorical variables (such as districts) were encoded as dummies.
-The cleaned dataset includes:
+The dataset, sourced from [Kaggle.com](https://www.kaggle.com/), contains **housing rental listings** in Warsaw from the year 2021.

+Before conducting the analysis, the dataset was cleaned and preprocessed.
+This included:
+- Handling missing or inconsistent values,
+- Encoding categorical variables (e.g., districts) into dummy variables.

+The final cleaned dataset includes:

 - 3347 observations
 - 23 variables: